aaqibwani/aaqibwani.github.io/docs/Renew an Exchange Server Certificate.md

 ![image](https://github.com/user-attachments/assets/1e5e2d93-417b-4b46-a5d7-fb3df23951dd)

+{: .note-title }
+> REMEMBER
+>
-**REMEMBER to update the certificates on all the Exchange servers as well as the Load Balancer**
+> Update the certificate on all the Exchange servers as well as on the Load Balancer